Welcome to Audax K.C.!

 • Expenses for our support staff toward getting riders through the sparsely populated Flint Hills of Kansas and handling logistics along the way

 • Route Details: This is often the most highly requested ride detail, and as riders ourselves, we understand!
-Final planning and adjustments to the route are being performed over the coming winter months and will be communicated as soon as we have a good draft to share.
-Watch this page for updates and get on our mailing list (links below) to stay in the loop!
+Final planning and adjustments to the route are being performed and will be communicated as soon as we have a good draft to share.
+Watch this page for updates and get on our mailing list (link below) to stay in the loop!

 • Drop Bags: Our volunteers will transport drop bags for riders:

-• To preserve space in the support vehicle we recommend a "grocery bag" or standard backpack size
+• To preserve space in the support vehicle we recommend a small gym bag or standard backpack size

 • When packing, think of speed and efficiency, quick kit changes, weather-dependent adjustments, and keeping the team moving